Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Before the introduction of Budget 2018, gains from the sale of equity shares or equity-oriented units of mutual funds held for the long term were exempt from taxation.
 In other words, no tax was levied on profits from the sale of long-term equity investments.

-However, the Financial Budget of 2018 changed this exemption.
-From that point forward, if a seller earns a long-term capital gain tax on shares of more than Rs.1 lakh from the sale of equity shares or equity-oriented units of a mutual fund, the profit will be subject to a long-term capital gains tax rate of 10% on shares, along with applicable cess.
+If a seller earns a long-term capital gain tax on shares of more than Rs.1.25 lakhs from the sale of equity shares or equity-oriented units of a mutual fund, the profit will be subject to a long-term capital gains tax rate of 12.5% on shares, along with applicable cess.

 Case Study

 Mrs. Geeta had capital gains worth Rs.90,000 from the sale of equity-oriented mutual funds in FY 23-24.
 She was looking to save taxes on this amount.
-Upon consulting Tax2win’s tax experts, she found out that long-term capital gains upto Rs1 lakh are exempted from tax as per the Income Tax Act.
+Upon consulting Tax2win’s tax experts, she found out that long-term capital gains upto Rs.1.25 lakhs are exempted from tax as per the Income Tax Act.

-Capital Gain from Shares in 2024 - Tax Implications
+Capital Gains Tax on Shares in 2025 – Key Tax Implications

 The holding time of the assets is important to evaluate the tax implications.
 It would be best if you calculated capital gains separately for different types of assets.
 Plus, the tax slab rate differs for short-term and long-term equity investments.
 Capital gains on shares form part of equity and equity mutual fund types of assets.